Incoming exchange

 • Tenancy agreement: Confirms that you have somewhere to live while in Norway, from Sammen if you applied for student housing by the application deadline.

-Are you an EU/EEA citizen or non-EU/EEA?
+Unsure if you are an EU/EEA citizen or non-EU/EEA?

 We use the same definitions as the Norwegian Directorate of Immigration (UDI) at our website.